Oryol

 Oryol (Орёл, lit. 'eagle'), also transliterated as Orel or Oriol, is a city and the administrative center of Oryol Oblast, Russia, situated on the Oka River, approximately 368 km south-southwest of Moscow.
 It is part of the Central Federal District, as well as the Central Economic Region.

+First founded as a medieval stronghold of the Principality of Chernigov, Oryol was part of Lithuania in the late medieval period, and then Russia since the early modern period.
+It has served as the seat of regional administration since 1778.
+The city is particularly known for the infamous former prison for political and war prisoners of Tsarist Russia, the Soviet Union and Nazi Germany.

 History

 Early history

 While there are no historical records, archaeological evidence shows that a fortress settlement existed between the Oka River and Orlik Rivers as early as the 12th century, when the land was a part of the Principality of Chernigov.
 The name of the fortress is unknown; it may not have been called Oryol at the time.
 In the 13th century, the fortress became a part of the Zvenigorod district of the Karachev Principality.
 In the early 15th century, the territory was conquered by the Grand Duchy of Lithuania.
 The city was soon abandoned by its population after being sacked either by Lithuanians or the Golden Horde.
 The territory became a part of the Tsardom of Russia in the 16th century.